dojo/docs/dijit/Tree-examples.rst

 Expanding and Focusing tree nodes programatically
 -------------------------------------------------

-Taking as an example a ''dijit.Tree'' linked to a ''dijit.tree.ForestStoreModel'' linked to a ''dojo.data.ItemFileReadStore'':
+Taking as an example a ''dijit.Tree'' linked to a ''dijit.tree.ForestStoreModel'' linked to a ''dojo.data.ItemFileReadStore'', this information was true as of dojo 1.3.2, October 2009:

 .. cv-compound::